recall-photos/recall-ios/README.md

 # Recall iOS 📸

-*(This is still a working in progress so please do not use in production.)*

 Recall is an open-source and decentralized alternative to Google Photos built on top of Blockstack.
 Photos are stored encrypted with the user's private key and therefore not accessible to anyone else.

 ## Features